redhat-mw-demos/microsweeper-quarkus/README.md

 ]
 ```

-### Connect to the Azure PostgeSQL server with psql using Azure Cloud Shell
+### Connect to the Azure PostgreSQL server using Azure Cloud Shell

 Open Azure Cloud Shell in the Azure portal by selecting the icon on the upper-left side: